Summary: Understanding EDID Challenges and How to Resolve Them—

 EDID does not contain supported audio information so the source will not send an audio signal to de-embed.

 If you are de-embedding audio for ceiling speakers in a conference room with a projector, EDID management is required to ensure audio is sent by the source.
-By setting a 2CH audio EDID in your Atlona equipment settings, you can tell your sources to send audio that your equipment can de-embed.
+Set a 2CH audio EDID in your Atlona equipment settings.
+This will tell your sources to send audio that your equipment can de-embed.

 Most Atlona switchers, matrices, distribution amplifiers, and scalers provide EDID management.
 Please refer to your product manual for EDID management settings.